 Unsurprisingly, Sid James is the one playing Henry VIII.
 Kenneth Williams and Terry Scott both respectively play Thomas Cromwell and Cardinal Thomas Wolsey.
 Well, they are hilarious reincarnations of these historical British men.
 The story revolves around Henry VIII’s two extra wives (of course, he didn’t really have two more wives even if, at one point we probably stop counting).
 The first one is Queen Marie of Normandie (Joan Sims), cousin of François I, King of France (Peter Gilmore).
 The marriage with Queen Marie is to ensure a safe partnership with France.
 However, due to Marie’s passion for garlic, Henry VIII is not too willing to approach her.
 Things will get complicated (really complicated) when a doctor announces that Henry VIII is about to have an heir who is, in fact, the child of Sir Roger de Lodgerley (Charles Hawtrey).
 Barbara Windsor sort of plays the second queen, Bettina, daughter of The Earl of Bristol (Peter Butterworth), although her wedding to Henry VIII never seems very legit.
 The film doesn’t focus on any of Henry VIII’s real wives, except for Patsy Rowlands who plays one of the to-be-executed queens.
 Considering the fact that Monica Dietrich appears as Katherine Howard, we assume that Rowlands might be Anne Boleyn or just another fictional queen.
 Anyway, in that context, it’s not so important.

-The film strongly plays around gags about Henry VIII’s obsession with quick marriages and quick divorce.
+The film strongly plays around gags about Henry VIII’s obsession with quick marriages and quick divorces.
 It’s a parody that seems barely exaggerated.
 Good old Henry…

 Henry VIII [reading the Bible]: She does, I do.
 I now declare it.
 That’s it!